RasmusRPaulsen/DTUImageAnalysis/exercises/ex8-CatsCatsCats/readme.md

 **Exercise 3:** *Visualize the Mean Cat*

-## Find a missing cat or a cat that looks like it
+## Find a missing cat or a cat that looks like it (using image comparison)

 Oh! no!
 You were in such a hurry to get to DTU that you forgot to close your window.
 Now your cat is gone!!!
 What to do?